Welcome to BLUEBELL CLASS!

-Week beginning Monday 21st January - Well done to Sophia who has achived her bronze award after joining our class in November.
+Week beginning Monday 21st January - Well done to Sophia who has achieved her bronze award after joining our class in November.

-Week beginning Monday 11th February - What a fantastic final week to the spring term all the children have had.
-They have all achieved lots of merits this week.
+Week beginning Monday 11th February - What a fantastic final week the week.
 As a result Layla, Catherine, Elsie, Charlee and Freya have now achieved their silver awards.
 They will be presented with these in assembly after half term.